daurnimator/lua-http/modules/http.h2_connection.md

 ## http.h2_connection

+The *h2_connection* module adheres to the [*connection*](#connection) interface and provides HTTP 2 specific operations.
 An HTTP 2 connection can have multiple streams actively transmitting data at once, hence an *http.h2_connection* acts much like a scheduler.

 ### `new(socket, conn_type, settings)` <!-- --> {#http.h2_connection.new}

+Constructor for a new connection.
+Takes a cqueues socket object, a [connection type string](#connection.type) and an optional table of HTTP 2 settings.
+Returns the newly initialized connection object in a non-connected state.

 ### `h2_connection.version` <!-- --> {#http.h2_connection.version}

-Contains the value of the HTTP 2 version number for the connection.
-Currently will hold the value of `2`.
+Contains the HTTP connection version.
+Currently this will always be `2`.

 See [`connection.version`](#connection.version)